NicolaTheAnalyst/Bulk-exif-to-excel-streamlit/readme.md

 # Streamlit Bulk exif data export to Excel

-The very same [bulk exif to excel script](https://github.com/flyingwonton/bulk-exif-to-excel) but with a fronend\Web app based on Streamlit.
+The very same [bulk exif to excel script](https://github.com/flyingwonton/bulk-exif-to-excel) but with a frontend\Web app based on Streamlit.

 ## What it does